Christina Cutlip ’83

 W. Edward Senn ’79

-Ed Senn of Washington, DC is vice president of state government relations with Verizon Communications, concentrating on state public policy issues across the country.
-Prior to joining Verizon in 1996, Ed worked as the federal lobbyist for NYNEX, Bell Atlantic from 1991-1996.
+Ed Senn of Washington, D.C,. retired as vice president of state government relations with Verizon Communications, concentrating on state public policy issues across the country.
+Prior to joining Verizon in 1996, Ed worked as the federal lobbyist for NYNEX, Bell Atlantic from 1991–96.
 He spent ten years on Capitol Hill as the Legislative Director for Congressman Tom Tauke (R-IA), focusing on energy, environment, and telecommunications legislation.
-After graduating from Grinnell, Ed was a field organizer for John Anderson's 1980 presidential campaign in Boston, Austin, Kansas City, and Pittsburgh.
+After graduating from Grinnell, Ed was a field organizer for John Anderson’s 1980 presidential campaign in Boston, Austin, Kansas City, and Pittsburgh.

-Ed is active in the St. Andrew’s Society, Sons of the American Revolution, the Society of Colonial Wars, and the Descendants of the Signers of the Declaration of Independence.
-He is also an avid rider of RAGBRAI, having completed eight rides, including the last six with the Grinnell alumni group.
-Ed is a co-owner with his sister and nieces of Ketchen Place Farm in Rock Hill, SC where they breed and raise warm-blood thoroughbred horses.
+Ed is active in the St. Andrew’s Society, Sons of the American Revolution, the Society of Colonial Wars, the Sons of Union Veterans of the Civil War, and the Descendants of the Signers of the Declaration of Independence.
+He is also an avid cyclist on RAGBRAI, the Register’s Annual Great Bike Ride Across Iowa, having completed twelve rides, including the last six with the Grinnell alumni group.
+Ed is a co-owner with his sister and nieces of Ketchen Place Farm in Rock Hill, South Carolina, where they breed and raise warm-blood thoroughbred horses.

 Sheryl Walter ’78